DeepaGheewala/Election_Analysis/README.md

 This code logic for calculating votes can be used for any Elections like Senetorial or local Elections.
 By making some minor Code changes we can make this code workable for any Elections Below are few suggestions to make it more usable across elections.
-* 1) Make the file names to read and write Configurable Ways to make configurable
+* 1) Make the file names to read and write Configurable.
+Below are 2 suggestions to make configurable
       1. **User Input**
          * Create an inputbox or dialog for User to profile file paths.
          * Code should read the input values and open those files for processing.

       2. **Configuration File**
          * Create a Configuration File to store file names and path.